Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features: Always remove nearby keypoints

-Our model for Dedode trained with NMS is consistently better than official model in Kornia, with 4.1\%/3.3\% absolute gain of AUC@5\degree.
-The same trend holds for SiLK features as well, with NMS during training and test, we obtain 9.9\% absolute gain.
+Our model for DeDoDe trained with NMS is consistently better than the official model provided by Kornia, with 4.1\%/3.3\% absolute gain of AUC@5$^\circ$.
+The same trend holds for SiLK features as well, with NMS during training and testing, we obtain 9.9\% absolute gain.
 For R2D2, we obtain similar accuracy when the training and inference configurations are aligned.
-Notable performance drops (4\%$\sim$6.1\%) occur when the inference configuration differs from the training setup for R2D2, indicating inherent bias of the matching models.
+Notable performance drops (4\%--6.1\%) occur when the inference configuration differs from the training setup for R2D2, indicating an inherent bias in the matching models.

-We visualize the matching results of the LightGlue model on SiLK features in \cref{fig:silk-nms}, with and without NMS.
+We visualize the matching results of the LightGlue model on SiLK features in \cref{fig:SiLK-nms}, with and without NMS.
 Without NMS, the SiLK features contain many repeatable but closely spaced keypoints.
 However, the LightGlue model fails to match many of these potential correspondences.
-When NMS is applied, the same LightGlue model successfully recovers most of the matches. \textbf{Interestingly, this behavior contrasts with the original SiLK paper, which recommends disabling NMS when using nearest-neighbor matching}.
+When NMS is applied, the same LightGlue model successfully recovers most of the matches.
+Interestingly, this behavior contrasts with the original SiLK paper, which recommends disabling NMS when using nearest-neighbor matching.

-For ORB features, the default training of LightGlue model with multi-scale extraction fails to converge.
-Simply turning on single-scale extraction makes the training stabilized.
-For LightGlue+ORB features, the AUC@5\degree is 45.7, while nearest-neighbor matcher obtains only 10.1, suggesting LightGlue can bring significant boost for binary features since it can leverage the context to mitigate the deficiencies of less discriminative descriptors.
+Training the default LightGlue model on multi-scale ORB features fails to converge.
+Switching to single-scale extraction stabilizes training.
+For LightGlue with ORB features, the AUC@5$^\circ$ is 45.7, while nearest-neighbor matcher obtains only 10.1, suggesting LightGlue can bring significant boost for binary features since it can leverage the context to mitigate the deficiencies of less discriminative descriptors.
 Compared to non-binary features, LightGlue models still perform worse.
 In the following section, we identify the individual contributions of detector and descriptor for the performance gap.